jason-mcdermott/recurly-data-export/README.md

 # recurly-data-export
 Download Recurly data using Node.js

-Notes:
-  * Update config.js with
+  * You will need to update the config.js:
     * your Recurly private API_KEY.
 Note that it should be Base64-encoded.
     * API version (currently 2.5)
     * your Recurly domain (e.g., "[domain_name].recurly.com")